-- Status: Federal Dispatch to Parliament published on 19 August 2020 - Consideration by Parliament pending - Expected entry into force: 1 January 2022, at the earliest - Introduction of a category of funds that are not subject to authorisation by FINMA. - Limited Qualified Investment Funds (L-QIF) would be reserved for qualified investors such as pension funds and insurers.
+- Federal Dispatch to Parliament published on 19 August 2020 - Initial consultation in the Council of States expected on 9 June 2021 - Expected entry into force: 2022 earliest - Introduction of a category of funds that are not subject to authorisation by FINMA. - Limited Qualified Investment Funds (L-QIF) would be reserved for qualified investors such as pension funds and insurers.